shanthisivanesan/TwitterAppAdvanced/README.md

 8.User can then enter a new tweet and post this to twitter

-8.User is taken back to home timeline with new tweet visible in timeline
+9.User is taken back to home timeline with new tweet visible in timeline 10.User can switch between Timeline and Mention views using tabs.
+11.User can view their home timeline tweets.
+12.User can view the recent mentions of their username.
+13.User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll") 14.User can navigate to view their own profile
+User can see picture, tagline, # of followers, # of following, and tweets on their profile.

+15.User can click on the profile image in any tweet to see another user's profile.
+16.User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+19.Profile view should include that user's timeline

 Optional and Advanced
 ----------------------